Manoo-hao/project/html/public_html/README.md

 ##styles
 The file result.html is a provided table that was modified via different style options, e.g. a cascading style sheet (result.css).
-The file style.css is an independent css-file which can be called from other html-scripts in order to modify the style different segments of the site, in this case <div>, <p>, and <h1>.
-Similarly the file warning.css.
+The file style.css is an independent css-file which can be called from other html-scripts in order to modify the style different segments of the site.
+The file warning.css is akin to that.

 ##studies.html
 list of current modules indexed by internal anchors.
 Can also be accessed through index.html and refers to the